15+ Consignment Shops Near You (And Online)

 Re-SEE is “the premier online destination to shop exclusive and authentic Vintage and second-hand fashion and luxury handbags.”
 They were founded and are based out of Paris, but they do offer shipping worldwide.

+However, if you ever find yourself in Paris, you can frequent their vintage shop.
+Keep in mind it is by appointment, though.
 Every item listed for sale on their website is personally curated by Re-SEE and fully authenticated before being posted.

 Keep in mind, this is a luxury website.
-So although it is technically a second-hand website, the prices are still rather steep.
+So, although it is technically a second-hand website, the prices are still rather steep.
+Since they are based out of Paris, the shipping costs are more than your typical online purchase.

-The shipping charge still seems reasonable, though, since they use DHL as their courier service.
-For example, on a purchase of 2 handbags, the shipping charge was €38 (about $40).
+The shipping charge still seems reasonable since they use DHL as their courier service.
+For example, the shipping charge for a purchase of two handbags was about $40.

 If you find a steal for something you’ve always wanted, at least the shipping cost isn’t astronomical.